EDIorg/hymetDP/CONTRIBUTING.md

 ## General Development Goals & Guidelines

-1. Contribute code to create, use, and convert ecocomDP datasets.
+1. Contribute code to create, use, and convert hymetDP datasets.
 2. Maintain a consistent user-facing API.

 ## Attribution